gravitee-io/gravitee-platform-docs/docs/apim/4.0/reference/policy-reference/groovy.md

 ## Examples

 {% hint style="warning" %}
-This policy can be applied to [v2 APIs and v4 proxy APIs.](../../overview/gravitee-api-definitions-and-execution-engines/) Currently, this policy can **not** be applied at the message level.
+This policy can be applied to v2 APIs and v4 proxy APIs.
+It cannot be applied to v4 message APIs.
 {% endhint %}

 {% tabs %}